insin/nwb/README.md

 ## Install

-Installing globally provides `react` and `nwb` commands for quick React development and generating project skeletons preconfigured for development with nwb:
+Installing globally provides `react` and `nwb` commands for quick React development and generating project skeletons preconfigured for development using nwb:

 ```
 npm install -g nwb